zxcvbnius/slate/source/index.md

 ...  then encrypt the whole thing with your **Encryption Key** obtained when registering for your account.

-Note that you can put anything in the “sub” field, as long as you can co-relate this to the user on your system.
+Note that you can put anything in the "sub" field, as long as you can co-relate this to the user on your system.
 Our messaging server will use this field to identify this user.

-In the “exp” field, you can specify when this grant will be expired.
+In the "exp" field, you can specify when this grant will be expired.
 This field controls for how long the session token generated in the next step will be valid.

 Setting this to a relative short value makes the system more secure; leaking a session token will have limited damage.
 But the drawback is that you will have to re-authenticate your users every so often.

 Setting this to a long value can also be useful for Internet of Things (IoT) applications, because you are very confident that the device will not be hacked.
 You can pre-generate your session token, and set a extremely long expiration date to effectively make the device always authenticated.
 But in this case, you will have to ensure that the session token is never leaked.
 (The session token will essentially behaves like a randomly generated password in this case).

-In the “kid” field, note to put Encryption Key ID, not **Encryption Key** itself.
+In the "kid" field, note to put Encryption Key ID, not **Encryption Key** itself.
 The JWT header itself is not encrypted, so never put any private data in the JWT header.
 The JWT header itself is not encrypted, so never put any private data in the JWT header.